kethavathsundar/Ollama_AI_Chatbot/README.md

 # Ollama_AI_Chatbot

 An interactive AI chatbot powered by **LangChain, Ollama, and Streamlit**.
-This project allows users to **ask questions, chat with AI, and get real-time responses**.
+This project allows users to **ask questions, chat with AI, and get real-time response**.

 ## 📌 Features
 ✅ **Supports multiple Ollama models** (`llama3`, `mistral`, `gemma`)